top of page

 It has the feel of a museum that has been designed for adults by adults, and few if any concessions are made towards the child experience.
 However this is a bit of a niche destination, and our older son Fred LOVED the exhibits of model planes and military craft, enjoyed the maps and other displays.
 When planes are your special interest then obviously no 'kiddy concessions' are required.

-WHAT WERE THE FACILITIES LIKE?
-WERE THEY AUTISM / ADHD / SENSORY FRIENDLY?
+WHAT WERE THE FACILITIES LIKE AT GREENHAM CONTROL TOWER?
+WERE THE FACILITIES AUTISM / ADHD / SENSORY FRIENDLY?

 It is run as a community enterprise and the facilities suggest that money is thin on the ground.
 The interior décor and café set up is basic but functional.
 The tables and chairs were silver bistro in style and the noise of their clanging did reverberate through the room a bit but the boys were fine to eat their snacks inside.
 The cafe also had a screen showing a 360 degree view from the control tower for visitors unable to manage the stairs.